 It’s estimated that around 80% of a product's environmental impact is locked in at design the stage.
 To mitigate this, our designers and manufacturers use a range of sustainable design techniques, including zero waste, upcycling and reconstruction.
 Their focus is on making each BYT piece as beautiful and as durable as possible.

-China alone generates 26 million tonnes of industry and consumer waste every year.
+Globally it's estimated that the fashion industry generates 92 million tons of textile waste per year.
 We’re passionate about doing something about this waste.
 Our unrivalled access to the most reputable brands and manufacturers means we’re able to stop the highest calibre of unwanted fabrics, trims and accessories from becoming landfill or being incinerated.

 BYT helps customers care for their purchases with a Repair and Take-back programme and instructions on how to optimise the lifespan of a garment.
 All of our products can be returned.
 You can also rent, rather than buy, should you wish to.
 See FAQ guide on Empowering Customers

 It’s not just manufacturers who can make a change - consumers can too.
 It’s estimated that 70-80% of a product’s environmental impact comes from washing and drying alone!
 That’s mega.
 It means we can all be active fashion citizens of change.
 In Latin the word ‘consumer’ means to destroy through use, which is why we prefer to think of you as our fashion citizens.